 If you have space, you can also hang your artwork in the storage unit.
 Art is meant to be hung.
 This is also a great way to avoid having to add protection if it’s stacked against other pieces.
 Smith describes a storage space made with rows of chain link fences installed about five feet from each other.
 The art hangs on S hooks all over the fences.
 If you do need to stack pieces in a small space, be sure to store your art like books on a bookshelf, not piled, flat-side down.

 How to Store Your Art if You Don’t Have Room at Home

 Now that you know the specifics of art storage, you’re fully equipped to store your artwork at home –if you have space.
 If you don’t have room to set up an at-home-storage situation, you have two options: you can store your artwork in a climate controlled storage unit or you can work with an art-specific storage facility.
 As long as the unit meets the conditions above, you should be safe.

 There is one thing to consider when deciding between these two: your neighbors.
 If you’re working within a storage unit facility, although these buildings have climate control, they don’t have content control.
 “They have good climate control systems, they have key cards, monitors, cameras, some of them you can even go online and tap into their cameras and look at your stuff sitting there,” Smith says, “One thing they cannot control is content.”
 If your neighbor’s unit fills with moths or bugs, or something spills, your unit can also be affected.

-Hopefully by this point you’re feeling more calm and prepared to store your artwork.
+Hopefully, by this point, you’re feeling calmer and prepared to store your artwork.
 With a little advice from the professionals and a fierce attention to detail, you have all the tools to safely secure your art collection.

-A special thanks to Smith of Axis Fine Art Installation for his contributions.
+Special thanks to Derek Smith of Axis Fine Art Installation for his contributions.